What is a MOOC?

 ACE will offer credit for selected free classes on Coursera soon.
 However, the University of Washington has not and will not accept ACE credit as part of the UW degree requirements.
 ACE has independently made the agreement with Coursera, and the UW has not objected to it but has not approved or sanctioned the ACE-Coursera initiative.
 The UW has not collaborated with ACE on this initiative.

-Will the UW offer an enhance version of the classes?
+Will the UW offer an enhanced version of the classes?

 Yes.
 The UW will offer enhanced, paid versions of the free classes that may result in a certificate and/or credit.
 Students will have two options in these classes.